 This math counting activity can be set up in minutes and played for days.

 Preschoolers LOVE mazes, and I am going to show you how to set one up that you can reuse over and over again.

-The idea behind the HOW TO PLAY is easy.
-SImply match and move the letter to the corresponding number.
+The idea behind how to play is easy.
+Your preschooler will match and move the number to the corresponding amount of straws.